S0nter/Sledilka/README.md

 ## 1.2.6

 ### Changes
- - Added "translation chooser" when the program start for the first time
- - Moved from PySide6 to PyQt5 for better themes on linux
- - Multiple files
- - Added "About Qt" button
- - Added theme changer for timer and interface
+ - Added information in tray
- - Added official English translation
+ - Added color chaning feature
- - Compilation is not required
+ - Fixed hibernation on linux
+ - It can be hidden on boot (setting)

 ## How to use?
 ### Install python packages